poweroutlet2/openground/docs/docs/commands/nuke.md

 - Removing all data before changing embedding backends or models

 !!! danger
     These commands are **destructive and irreversible**.
-All deleted data must be re-extracted and re-ingested from the original sources.
+All deleted data must be re-extracted and re-embedded from the original sources.

 ## Commands